christofjans/sitesrc/calljsfromblazor.md

 ValueTask<T> IJSRuntime.InvokeAsync<T>(string identifier, object?[]? args)
 ```

 The `identifier` parameter is the Javascript method you want to call ("confirm" in our case).
-Next are the arguments you want to pass to that Javascrit method.
+Next are the arguments you want to pass to that Javascript method.

 There is a lot more to say about blazor/js interop.
 If you are interested you can read about it [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/call-javascript-from-dotnet?view=aspnetcore-5.0) .